artsy/README/onboarding/sprint-rotation.md

 #### Goals
 - Get up-to-speed on Artsy's systems by being part of different product teams.
 - Learn about different sides of Artsy's business in a first-hand way.
-- Get to know our engineering team and how different engineers and teams work
+- Get to know our engineering team and how different engineers and teams work.

 ### How does the sprint rotation work?